phaqueue/nfview2/Examples.md

 ## Example1: *customers*

 Let's test on Dataset *customers* first.
 As we can see, the Datatype it is based on has a nested field *address*, which is a *RECORD*.
-If you check the Datatypes Tab on the right of Asterixdb, you can also find that *customersType_address*, a new Datatype that containing *street*, *city*, and *zipcode*, is created.
-To flatten this Dataset, the view should select all of the fields inside the *address* along with remaining fields of the *customersType*.
+If you check the Datatypes Tab on the right of Asterixdb, you can also find that *customersType_address*, a new Datatype that contains *street*, *city*, and *zipcode*, is created.
+To flatten this Dataset, the view should select all of the fields inside the *address* along with the remaining fields of the *customersType*.

 We run the below command in your Powershell to generate the structure of *customers*.
-Here *-w* is the flag for generating the structure of the Dataset, *localhost* is the host, *19002* is the port, *DonCDataSchema* is the Dataverse, *customers* is the Dataset, and *json.txt* is the file which the structure of the Dataset will be write to.
+Here *-w* is the flag for generating the structure of the Dataset, *localhost* is the host, *19002* is the port, *DonCDataSchema* is the Dataverse, *customers* is the Dataset, and *json.txt* is the file which the structure of the Dataset will write to.

 ```
 java -jar ./target/nfview-0.1-SNAPSHOT-jar-with-dependencies.jar -w localhost 19002 DonCDataSchema customers json.txt